Skip to main content

 peter welch

 “Climate is an urgent issue and it’s affecting all of us.
-Wheat production in the UK and France is down 20% this year because of the rainfall.
+Wheat production in the UK and France is forecast to be down 20% this year because of increased rainfall.
 So, it's important that we address these issues.
 The Accountancy Europe Public Sector Group is much involved in looking at IPSASB’s work, we have been commenting on the various exposure drafts, and we're looking forward to this new discussion,” added Peter Welch, the Chair of Accountancy Europe’s Public Sector Group.

 beatriz sans redrado

-Beatriz Sanz Redrado, Director of Directorate C - Treasury, accounting and financial reporting, DG Budget, at the European Commission said: “The European Commission is helping and promoting climate neutrality in the future and the objective we have set to ourselves is that Europe will be the first climate-neutral continent in the world by 2050.
-For our own operations, we are aiming for climate neutrality by 2030.
-It is essential that we report in a robust and transparent way on how we progress on these commitments."
+Beatriz Sanz Redrado, Director of Directorate C - Treasury, Accounting and Financial Reporting, DG Budget, at the European Commission said: “The European Commission is helping and promoting climate neutrality in the future and the objective we have set to ourselves is that Europe will be the first climate-neutral continent in the world by 2050.
+As part of this, for our own operations, we are aiming for climate neutrality by 2030.
+It is essential that we report in a robust and transparent way on how we progress on these commitments.”

-“We highly appreciate the IPSASB outstanding achievement of finalizing its exposure draft on climate-related disclosures in such a short timeframe.
-As the host of the 2024 September IPSASB Board meeting, we are very much looking forward to the approval of the exposure draft,” she added.
+“We highly appreciate the IPSASB’s outstanding achievement of finalizing its exposure draft on Climate-related Disclosures in such a short timeframe.
+As the host of the 2024 September IPSASB meeting, we are very much looking forward to the approval of the exposure draft,” she added.

 Panel Discussion

-During the discussions moderated by Fabienne Colignon, Chair of IPSASB Consultative Advisory Group, panelists discussed the drivers of adoption of sustainability reporting practices, highlighting successful examples, and the key challenges.
-They also offered recommendations for public sector entities to start -- or further advance -- their reporting journey and discussed the next steps towards the future adoption and implementation of the coming IPSASB Sustainability Reporting Standard globally.
+During the discussions moderated by Fabienne Colignon, Chair of the IPSASB Consultative Advisory Group, panelists discussed the drivers of adoption of sustainability reporting practices, highlighting successful examples and key challenges.
+They also offered recommendations on how public sector entities can start, or further advance, their reporting journey and discussed the next steps towards the future adoption and implementation of the coming IPSASB Sustainability Reporting Standards globally.

-Drivers of adoption & successful examples of sustainability reporting practices
+Drivers of adoption and successful examples of sustainability reporting practices

 Renée Pichard, Partner, Public Sector Accounting and ESG Reporting Advisory at Deloitte Canada said: “While both public and private sector entities are driven by the need for transparency, regulatory compliance, and operational efficiency, the specific drivers and challenges they face can differ significantly.
 The public sector is often driven by public accountability, mission alignment, and funding opportunities, while the private sector is more influenced by investor pressure, market differentiation, and competitive advantage.”

-David Vidanes, Head of Sector, EU budget performance and policy mainstreaming, DG Budget of the European Commission explained how the European Commission is integrating climate-related disclosures into its budget performance and policy setting efforts, focusing on reporting and monitoring requirements.
+David Vidanes, Head of Sector, EU Budget Performance and Policy Mainstreaming, DG Budget of the European Commission explained how the European Commission is integrating climate-related reporting into its budget performance and policy-setting efforts, focusing on reporting and monitoring requirements.
 He also shared how the European Commission assesses the impact of expenditures financed by Next Generation EU green bonds.

 “The EU has now two main budgetary instruments.
 One is the traditional long-term EU budget, the Multiannual Financial Framework, under performance-informed budgeting.
 The other one, the Recovery and Resilience Facility (the EU's temporary recovery instrument, centerpiece of the €800 billion NextGenerationEU plan), is performance-based.
 The implementation of this instrument and the payments to the EU member states are purely based on member states achieving milestones and targets linked to investments and reforms.
 For this specific instrument, member states also must allocate 37% of their investments to climate objectives” David Vidanes explained.
 “Combining these two elements we have a direct link between performance related to climate objectives and the implementation of the program,” he added.

-Laure Ledoux, Head of Unit Greening, Safety and Buildings, DG Human Resources and Security at the European Commission, presented the Eco-Management and Audit Scheme (EMAS) and explained how integrating EMAS into public sector operations contributes to achieving broader environmental goals and enhancing public trust in government sustainability initiatives.
+Laure Ledoux, Head of Unit Greening, Safety and Buildings, DG Human Resources and Security at the European Commission, presented the Commission’s internal greening initiative, its Eco-Management and Audit Scheme (EMAS), and explained how integrating EMAS into public sector operations contributes to achieving broader environmental goals and enhancing public trust in government sustainability initiatives.

 “The European Commission has committed to becoming climate neutral as an organization by 2030, and we evaluate and report on our progress through EMAS.
 Beyond the environmental impact, this is part of our efforts to also be an attractive employer.
 I hope that this will be a successful example of building public trust through reliable and transparent reporting, and that it will inspire others.
 I also look forward to the development of an international standard in this area,” Laure Ledoux pointed out.